Sphinx111/Tetra-Build-1/README.md

-  -r <UDP socket> receiving Json data from decoder [default port is 42100] -i <file> replay data from Json text file instead of UDP -o <file> to record Json data in different text file [default file name is 'log.txt'] (can be replayed with -i option) -h print this help
+  -r <UDP socket> receiving Json data from decoder [default port is 42100] -i <file> replay data from Json text file instead of UDP -o <file> to record Json data in different text file [default file name is 'log.txt'] (can be replayed with -i option) -l <ncurses line length> maximum characters printed on a report line -n <maximum lines in ssi window> ssi window will wrap when max. lines are printed -h print this help
 ```